gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * Provisioning and retrieval of public keys (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
 The Group Manager acts as key repository of public keys of group members, and provides them upon request.

-* Synchronization of sequence numbers (see Section 6 of {{I-D.ietf-core-oscore-groupcomm}}).
+* Synchronization of sequence numbers (see Section 5.1 of {{I-D.ietf-core-oscore-groupcomm}}).
 This concerns how a listener node that has just joined an OSCORE group can synchronize with the sequence number of requesters in the same group.

 Before sending the join response, the Group Manager should verify that the joining node actually owns the associated private key, for instance by performing a proof-of-possession challenge-response, whose details are out of the scope of this specification.

-Further security considerations are inherited from {{I-D.palombini-ace-key-groupcomm}}, from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the specific profile of ACE signalled by the AS, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.
+Further security considerations are inherited from {{I-D.palombini-ace-key-groupcomm}}, the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, and the specific profile of ACE signalled by the AS, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.

 # IANA Considerations {#sec-iana}